How to export one or multiple emails to excel file in Outlook?

 |Kutools for Outlook, includes 100 powerful features and tools for Microsoft Outlook 2019, 2016, 2013, 2010 and Office 365. |

 Free install Kutools for Outlook, and then do as below steps:

-1. Click on the email you want to export to Excel file, click Kutools > Save as File.
+1. Click on the email you want to export to Excel file, click Kutools > Bulk Save.
 See screenshot:

 2. Then in the Save message as other files dialog, select one path you want to save the new file, and check Excel format option.
 See screenshot:

 3. Click Ok, and the selected message has been exported as Excel file.

 Tip: With the Save as File function, you also export multiple emails to separate Excel files.

 - Auto CC/BCC by rules when sending email; Auto Forward Multiple Emails by custom; Auto Reply without exchange server, and more automatic features...

 - BCC Warning - show message when you try to reply all if your mail address is in the BCC list; Remind When Missing Attachments, and more remind features...

 - Reply (All) With All Attachments in the mail conversation; Reply Many Emails in seconds; Auto Add Greeting when reply; Add Date into subject...